Winterthur: Open Doors

 Open Doors is an artist supported platform for artists with art studios in Winterthur, Switzerland.
 The platform was established to bridge arts and the community as well as provide the artists with means to independently promote their art in any way they choose.
 Open Doors takes place annually during the last weekend of September.
 Participating artists open their studios to the public and present their art to the public.
 Oftentimes it is possible to view the artists while they are working.
 Among the approximate 60 artists who participate there are local, international, autodidacts and art academy graduates.
 Open Doors Winterthur was founded in 2008 by San Francisco-born artist Michelle Bird and resident of Winterthur.
 Open Doors Winterthur publishes the annual MAP Magazine Artist Professionals which is available on line and in print form.
 MAP Magazine features articles about local art initiatives and profiles local artists and their art studios.
 The event is supported by a map that indicates the location of each artist's studio on a map.

 Sport

 EHC Winterthur is the city's main hockey team which currently plays in the Swiss League, the second-highest ice hockey league in Switzerland.
 Their arena is the 3,000-seat Deutweg Arena.
-The arena held in April 2011 the 2011 IIHF Women's World Championship top division, sharing the hosting with the Hallenstadion in Zürich.
+The arena held in April 2011 the 2011 IIHF Women's World Championship top division, sharing the hosting with the Hallenstadion in Zurich.

 FC Winterthur are the city's football club and currently play in the Swiss Super League.
 They play at the Stadion Schützenwiese.

 Pfadi Winterthur is the professional handball club, former multiple national champions and still playing in the Swiss First League of Handball.
 They play at the Winterthur Central Sports Hall which they share with top floorball club HC Rychenberg Winterthur.

 Winterthur Lions AFC, founded in 2017, have been playing Australian rules football in the AFL Switzerland league since 2019.